WLBY: Talk formats as WLBY (2004–present)

-Programming and operations
+Programming

-Weekday program include the local Lucy Ann Lance Show and nationally syndicated talk shows, such as The Dan Bongino Show and The Mark Levin Show from Westwood One and CBS Eye on the World with John Batchelor.
+Weekday programs include the local Lucy Ann Lance Show and nationally syndicated talk shows, such as The Dan Bongino Show and The Mark Levin Show from Westwood One and CBS Eye on the World with John Batchelor.
 WLBY simulcasts the Bloomberg Radio network on overnight hours and weekends.
+Most hours begin with ABC News Radio bulletins.

 WLBY also broadcasts local sports.
 As a member of the Michigan Sports Network, WLBY broadcasts Michigan Wolverines women's basketball games.
-WLBY is also the secondary Ann Arbor affiliate of the Detroit Lions Radio Network when WTKA has to broadcast a Detroit Tigers game.
+WLBY is also the secondary Ann Arbor affiliate of the Detroit Lions Radio Network in case of a scheduling conflict for WTKA.

+Technical information

 WLBY is powered at 500 watts by day and 26 watts at night, using a directional antenna with a two-tower array.
-The transmitter is on Brassow Road at Bellweather Drive in Saline.
+The transmitter is in Saline.
+The studios are at Victors Way in southern Ann Arbor, near Interstate 94 and State Street.